NuSpaceSim/nupyprop/README.md

 9. -f or --fac_nu: rescaling factor for SM cross-sections.
 Default is 1.

 10. -s or --stat: statistics.
 Default is 1e7 particles.

-%% **Example** for running tau propagation for 10<sup>7</sup> GeV neutrinos at 10 degrees with a statistics of 10<sup>7</sup> particles with stochastic energy loss & with all other parameters as defaults:

-%% 1. `make`
-%% 2. `python run.py -e 7 -a 10 -t stochastic -s 1e7`

 ~~**WARNING**: Running the code will replace the results of the output.h5 file.
 Backing up previous output files is recommended (or just ask me for a pre-populated output file if need be, for now, since the pre-populated output file is >25 MB).
 Future fixes include overwrite warnings for the user.~~ Fixed!